IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/chat_box.md

 ```
 sendToastToPlayer(message: string, title: string, username: string[, prefix: string, brackets: string, bracketColor: string, range: number]) -> true | nil, string
 ```
 Sends a toast to the specified player.
+The design of the toast is the classic notification design.
+It's planned to add a custom rendered design in the future.

 ![!Image of the toast](/../assets/images/chat_box/toast.png)